kiranshenoy92/Stock-Alert/README.md

-# Be smart about hunting for a PS5
+# Be smart about hunting for a Product

 ## Stop wasting your time on refreshing those pages.

-A simple app that will check a given list of Amazon's (and other stores) pages for PS5 stock.
+A simple app that will check a given list of Amazon's (and other stores) pages for product stock.

 ## Getting Started